ashlinrichardson/cloude_decom/README.md

 git clone git@github.com:ashlinrichardson/cloude_decom.git        # 1) download the project..
 ```

-and then proceed to "2) enter the project folder"
+and then proceed to "2) enter the project folder".
+This approach would make sense if you're experienced with GitHub and considering making code revisions

 ### Building and running the non-interactive version:
 ### Changing the target window size